NBPub/BeatLog/docs/README.md

 ![regex_load](/docs/pics/load_regex_methods.png "Empty regex methods")

-The default methods should provide everything needed to parse the four different logs.
+The default methods should provide everything needed to parse the three different logs.
 Each one is shown below, and the *access_secondary* pattern is highlighted.
 If any of the default methods are deleted, they can be reloaded again with the button shown above.
 If a pattern is edited or saved with the same name as a default method, it will not be overwritten.

 ![regex_loaded](/docs/pics/loaded_regex_methods.png "Default regex methods")